ArseneSapi/Mexico-Sales-Toys-Projects/README.md

 -- Lego bricks with its highest unit cost has the total highest cost($2,090,197.63) in terms of quantity sold.
 ```

-5. Determine how products perform each by calculating profit and profit percentage per product
+5.Determine how products perform each by calculating profit and profit percentage per product

 The following query helps to determine profit percentage per product
 ```sql